adolfintel/TDF/README.md

 TDF was designed to sandbox Wine itself rather than games running inside it.
 It provides very strong security compared to a regular installation of Wine, Proton, Lutris, Bottles, and other similar tools, and does it by running Wine inside a sandbox created using [bubblewrap](https://github.com/containers/bubblewrap), the same technology used to sandbox apps distributed through Flatpak, but configured differently.
 In other words, TDF assumes that your games are malware and treats them as such, by design.

 Out of the box, a game running inside TDF has:
 * No network access (games are launched in a separate network namespace where they can only see a loopback interface that is limited to the sandbox).
-You can enable it if the game has online functionality with `TDF_BLOCK_NETWORK=0`, but remember to set `TDF_ALLOW_HOST_FILESYSTEM=0`
+You can enable it if the game has online functionality with `TDF_BLOCK_NETWORK=0`
 * No access to processes outside of the sandbox: no way to see them or communicate with them
 * No access to dbus
 * No shared memory between processes (except between parent and children, which is required for some mods to work, and only inside the sandbox)